davdar/maam/writeup/pldi15.markdown

 AVal := 𝒫(AClo + {[-],0,[+]})
 ``````````````````````````````````````````````````

-Introduction and elimination functions for `AVal` are defined:
+Introduction and elimination for `AVal` are defined:
 `````indent```````````````````````````````````````
 int-I : ℤ → AVal
 int-I(i) := [-] if i < 0